 As our portfolios grow fatter, that might not seem so bad.
-But remember, richer valuations mean future returns will likely be lower, and any new dollars invested will buy shares at those higher valuations.
+But remember, richer valuations mean future returns will likely be lower, plus any new dollars invested will buy shares at those higher valuations.
 In fact, as discussed elsewhere, those still saving for retirement should probably pray for lousy returns.

 Next: Market Timing